xuankimtran/docs-1/pages/katalon-analytics/docs/user-management.md

 **Owner**

+* Create new organization.
+* Create and manage teams.
+* Create and delete projects.
 * Invite new users to your organization and to collaborate on your projects.
-* Assign *Admin* or *User* or *Billing Manager* roles to new and existing team members.
+* Assign *Admin* or *User* or *Billing Manager* roles to new or existing team members.
+* Transfer organization or team ownership to existing team member.
-* Remove existing *Admins* and *Users* from your organization and projects.
+* Remove existing *Admins* or *Users* from your organization and projects.
-* Create and delete projects.
+* Monitor project progress.
 * Upload test results.
+* Manage KSE, RE and TestOps On-Premise License.
+* Search and Download Plugins.
-* Subscribe KSE and RE license.
+* Subscribe KSE, RE and TestOps On-Premise license.

 **Admin**

+* Create new organization.
+* Create and manage teams.
+* Create and delete projects.
 * Invite new users to collaborate on your projects.
-* Assign *Admin* or *User* or *Billing Manager* roles to new and existing team members.
+* Assign *Admin* or *User* or *Billing Manager* roles to new or existing team members.
+* Transfer organization and team ownership to existing team member.
-* Remove existing *Users* from your projects.
+* Remove existing *Admins* or *Users* from your organization or projects.
-* Create and delete projects.
+* Monitor project progress.
 * Upload test results.
+* Manage KSE, RE and TestOps On-Premise License.
+* Search and Download Plugins.

 **Billing Manager**

-* Create and delete projects.
+* Create new organization.
+* Monitor project progress.
 * Upload test results.
+* View number of subscribed license for KSE, RE and TestOps On-Premise
+* Search and Download Plugins.
-* Subscribe KSE and RE license.
+* Subscribe KSE, RE and TestOps On-Premise license.

 **Users**

+* Create and delete projects.
+* Invite new users to collaborate on your projects.
 * Monitor project progress.
 * Upload test results.
+* Search and Download Plugins.

 ## User-related permissions